 Under the Hauge Regulations (1907) and the Fourth Geneva Convention (1949) lands that occupied through wars of aggression or self-defense are illegal.
 (Adam Roberts, (1985), pp. 293-94, “What is a Military Occupation?” )

 A second argument by Israel and it’s supporters is that Palestine does not want to negotiate in good faith.
 An example being that Palestine walked away from the 20000 Oslo Accords.

 Former Israeli foreign minister Shlomo Ben-Ami, under Prime Minister Ehud Barak, declared Oslo’s meaning “was that the PLO was…Israel’s collaborator in the task of stifling the intifada and cutting short… an authentically democratic struggle for independence.”(Shlomo Ben-Ami, Scars of War, Wounds of Peace: The Israeli-Arab Tragedy (New York: 2006), pp. 191,211.

-When the Oslo Summit collapsed in July 2000, Ben-Ami placed blame primarily on Israel.
-Ben-Ami, along with being Israel's foreign minister was also was also one of Israel's top negotiators at Camp David for the Oslo agreement.
-Ben-Ami later would say, " I would have rejected Camp David as well."
+When the Oslo Summit collapsed in July 2000, Ben-Ami placed the blame primarily on Israel.
+Ben-Ami, along with being Israel’s foreign minister was also one of Israel’s top negotiators at Camp David for the Oslo agreement.
+Ben-Ami later would say, ” I would have rejected Camp David as well.”